wp-plugins/climate-change-glossary/readme.txt

 == Changelog ==
+= 2.0 =
+* By caching of relevant concepts of a post / article the performance has been optimised when callinga post / article
+* The Plugin has been reworked to ensure the use in future WordPress versions

 = 1.4 =
 * It is now possible to include a list of glossary terms in the settings which will then be excluded from automated linking.
 * Bug fixes (thanks rtweedie (http://wordpress.org/support/profile/rtweedie) for the detailed error report)